 Figure 2.
 Surgical pathology of the left adrenal gland (e haematoxylin and eosin; f racemase).
 Both specimens presented the same IHC phenotype

 At first, based on ultrasound results it seemed that the extrarenal RCC tumor in our case is a part of the kidney but during surgery, we realized that was completely detached from the kidney with the independent capsule.
 Although RCC has been infrequently detected in ectopic and supernumerary kidneys, there are only a few reports of extrarenal RCC attached to the kidney (10).
 Extrarenal RCC defines as a type that exists in locations other than the normal native kidneys, likely arising from mesonephric remnants.
 It is the hypothesis that extrarenal RCC carcinoma probably arising from mesodermal embryonic remnants (11).
 In fact, through fetal kidney development, pronephros, mesonephros, and metanephros exist, while the only metanephros continues and converts to the metanephric blastemal that make the normal postnatal kidneys.
 Strangely, the kidneys and the adrenal cortex have their mutual ancestor, the intermediate mesoderm.
 However, some mesonephric structures can be kept in postnatal life (10,12).
-These mesodermal cells of renal line, once situated ectopically in the adrenal gland, can developed susceptible for cancer transformation (10,13).
+These mesodermal cells of the renal line, once situated ectopically in the adrenal gland, can be developed susceptible to cancer transformation (10,13).
 Extrarenal RCC is very occasional, and our case as the attached apparently to the kidney but detached completely is an interesting one.
 Radiologic and ultrasonographic examinations were not able to detect this detachment.
 There is suggested by G. Nunes and colleagues that primary extrarenal RCC can be detectable by endoscopic ultrasound with fine-needle aspiration (14).